Seravo/docs/_posts/2015-10-10-configure-ssh.md

 ### Obtaining your Credentials

-After ordering your instance from [WP-palvelu.fi](https://wp-palvelu.fi) you'll get email which include your credentials.
+After ordering your instance from [Seravo.com](https://seravo.com) you'll get email which include your credentials.
 It looks something like this:

     SSH/SFTP:
-    Host: example-site.wp-palvelu.fi
+    Host: example-site.seravo.com
     Port: 12345
     User: example-site
     Pass: 123456abcdefgh